There are some circumstances when you want to know someone’s birthday, and you don’t know how to approach that person.

 Depending on your purposes, you might need to use some psychological tricks to reach your goal.

-This means that you must show that you aren’t perfect, so making the other person feel that you don’t represent a “danger” for them.
+This means that you must show that you aren’t perfect, so making the other person feel that you don’t represent a “danger” to them.

-The idea is to tell the story from a funny perspective, just to smooth things out and achieve the other person speaks about their own birthday’s anecdotes – then you ask them about the date you’re interested in.
+The idea is to tell the story from a funny perspective, just to smooth things out and achieve the other person speaking about their own birthday anecdotes – then you ask them about the date you’re interested in.

 3. Wait for the right time

-Don’t ask for someone’s’ birthday when you know that your target person is living a hard circumstance, like the death of a relative; neither if they recently had a strong discussion with someone else.
-These circumstances will obviously make things hard to access the person.
+Don’t ask for someone’s birthday when you know that your target person is living through a hard circumstance, like the death of a relative; neither if they recently had a strong discussion with someone else.
+These circumstances will make things hard to access the person.

-It’s a better idea to wait for things to get calmed down before trying to obtain the information – this can prevent that you get a negative in the present and in the future.
+It’s a better idea to wait for things to get calmed down before trying to obtain the information – this can prevent you from getting a negative in the present and in the future.

 OK, now let’s practice some techniques and try to grab that birthday info.

 I can remember a job I had some years ago.
-I was new in the company and it was really a good place to work because it had good vibes all over there.
-In fact, the oldest workers had the custom of making a small birthday celebration to each coworker.
-Basically, there were a celebration each month, with some cake and sodas.
+I was new in the company and it was a good place to work because it had good vibes all over there.
+The oldest workers had the custom of making a small birthday celebration for each coworker.
+There was a celebration each month, with some cake and sodas.